HANDBOOK OF ADHESIVE BRIDGES

 • The patient refused full coverage restoration

-• There were size dissimilarities in the edentulous spaces.
+• There were size dissimilarities in the edentulous spaces visible in the post op photos

 • shallow overbite